 The final phase of construction and rebuilding was finished in the 15th century as it served as a mainstay of the region during the war between San Marino and the House of Malatesta.
 A testament to its impressive size and strength in defense, Rocca Guaita stood strong through that war and many others over the years it’s been standing.

 For its historical importance and the incredible views it offers visitors, checking out Rocca Guaita is an absolute must for anyone visiting San Marino.
-It takes a bit of effort to get to the top and requires climbing several stairs, but once you get there you’ll quickly realize that it’s worth all the effort.
-The views from up here are breathtaking, and the fortress itself is worth the effort to see up close.
+It takes a bit of effort to get to the top and requires climbing several stairs, but once you get there, you’ll quickly realize it’s worth all the effort.
+The views from up here are breathtaking, and the fortress is worth seeing up close.

 Monte Titano — Best for Endless Views